abdullahitijani/wordpress-migrator/README.md

 - Bidirectional migration: cPanel to CyberPanel and vice versa
 - Clean logging of migration steps and errors
 - CLI and Web UI interfaces for flexibility
+- Incremental file sync to download only changed files
+- Incremental database sync to export/import only changed data
+- Backup integration to create backups before migration
+- Email and Slack notifications for migration status and errors
+- Support for WordPress multisite migration
+- Rollback and retry options for failed migrations
+- Detailed migration reports with success/failure logs and metrics

 ---